Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by NSF grants 2211557, 1937599, 2119643, and 2303037, SRC JUMP 2.0 PRISM Center, NASA, Okawa Foundation, Amazon Research, Cisco, Picsart, Snapchat, and the CDSC industrial partners (https://cdsc.ucla.edu/partners/).
+This work was partially supported by NSF grants 2211557, 1937599, 2119643, 2303037, and 2312501, SRC JUMP 2.0 PRISM Center, Amazon Research, Snapchat, and the CDSC industrial partners (https://cdsc.ucla.edu/partners/).
 The authors would also like to thank AMD/Xilinx for HACC equipment donation, and Marci Baun for editing the paper.
 J. Cong has a financial interest in AMD.